700 words on a computer screen.

 The best resumes leave people with a “feeling” about you, as if they have just accompanied you on a trip down memory lane filled with warm memories and forgotten triumphs.
 Conveying this in written form is not easy.
 I believe that a good resume writer is worth their weight in gold, but there is no reason why anyone can’t do it themselves.
 I am no expert, but here are a few of the things that I notice in a well-written career story:

+Does your resume have a natural flow?
 A natural flow keeps you reading

 The start of any story is critical to capture your imagination.
 From the moment you read the first line, a compelling resume should hook you in.
 Each role should be seen as a separate chapter, and ideally, each chapter should be that bit more compelling than the previous one.
 If the reader understands your career as a progression, they will assume that your next step with them will be at an even higher level.

-You have to focus on your passions
+Your resume should have a focus on your passions

 Space is at a premium, and it is tempting to pack your resume with practical achievements, that’s the safe approach.
 Unless you are going for an identical role, the resume real estate would be far better used describing why you loved what you did rather than details about what you did.